PaulNwams/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task 7 '8.
 Save current state of directory'
 T
 Task 10 'Write a script that deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfoldersask 9 'script that duplicates the last line of the file iacta'
+Task 11 'Write a script that counts the number of directories and sub-directories in the current directory'